” I really don’t care what celebrities do,” he said, while I watched him dip some orange and mayonnaise covered prawns into soy sauce.

 I always feel a little nostalgic this month.
 Even some melancholy, about the year that was.
 December is the time that people start buying Christmas presents and shed their yearly budget.
 It’s the common break-up time as it makes the most sense with single NYE and Christmas almost here.
 And its also the time I usually dye my hair pink.

-My escapism no longer taking the form of expensive overseas trips but rather a my-little-pony fantasy, to welcome some optimism and a new me to suit a new year.
-And in that, the energy to let go of the year that was.
+My escapism no longer taking the form of expensive overseas trips but rather a my-little-pony fantasy, to welcome some optimism for a new year to liven up an old me.

 I was struck by this wild thought today, walking back from voting… ( it’s mandatory in Sydney).